marijnh/Eloquent-JavaScript/14_dom.md

 if}}

-{{index "getBoundingClientRect method", position, "pageXOffset property", "pageYOffset property"}}
+{{index "getBoundingClientRect method", position}}

 {{id boundingRect}}

 The most effective way to find the precise position of an element on the screen is the `getBoundingClientRect` method.
 It returns an object with `top`, `bottom`, `left`, and `right` properties, indicating the pixel positions of the sides of the element relative to the top left of the screen.
-If you want them relative to the whole document, you must add the current scroll position, which you can find in the `pageXOffset` and `pageYOffset` bindings.

 {{index "offsetHeight property", "getBoundingClientRect method", drawing, laziness, performance, efficiency}}

 Laying out a document can be quite a lot of work.
 In the interest of speed, browser engines do not immediately re-layout a document every time you change it but wait as long as they can.
 When a JavaScript program that changed the document finishes running, the browser will have to compute a new layout to draw the changed document to the screen.
-When a program _asks_ for the position or size of something by reading properties such as `offsetHeight` or calling `getBoundingClientRect`, providing correct information also requires computing a ((layout)).
+When a program _asks_ for the position or size of something by reading properties such as `offsetHeight` or calling `getBoundingClientRect`, providing that information also requires computing a ((layout)).

 {{index "side effect", optimization, benchmark}}